Mean fields and fluctuations in compressible magnetohydrodynamic flows: Introduction

 We discuss an alternative approach to averaging based on Gaussian smoothing as suggested by \citet{Germano:1992}, and employ it to obtain the mean fields in simulations of the multi-phase, supernova-driven ISM.
 Averaging with a Gaussian (or another) kernel is inherent in astronomical observations, where such smoothing is applied either during data reduction or stems from the finite width of a telescope beam.
 This approach has been applied by \citet{Gent:2013a} to the simulated magnetic field; here we extend it to the velocity and density fields and, importantly, energy densities, which represent higher-order statistical moments.
 In particular, kinetic energy density in a compressible flow represents a third-order statistical moment and requires special attention.

+A detailed exploration of the sensitivity of our results to the parameter space is beyond the scope of this paper.
+Rather, we seek to demonstrate that the extension of this approach to also concern the density and velocity, and thus also kinetic energy, does indeed lead to mathematically and physically meaningful results.

-A summary of the ISM simulations is presented in Section~\ref{sect:model_summary}, and Section~\ref{sect:mean_fields} introduces averaging based on Gaussian smoothing.
+A summary of our numerical model of the ISM is presented in Section~\ref{sect:model_summary}, and Section~\ref{sect:mean_fields} introduces averaging based on Gaussian smoothing.
 Various approaches to the selection of the smoothing length are discussed in Section~\ref{sect:power_spectra}.
 Section~\ref{sect:energy_densities} analyses the behaviour of magnetic and kinetic energy densities.
 Section~\ref{sect:dynamo} details the effects of the amplified mean field on the magnetic and kinetic energies.
+Section~\ref{sect:horizontal} compares Gaussian smoothing with horizontal averaging, to show the advantages of the former in the current context.
+Finally, section~\ref{sect:discussion} summarises and concludes our discussion.